Marketing, design & wellness strategy for green, healthy buildings & destinations.

 Fusion Students, UK

-Wellbeing spaces for student coliving brand (2023)
+Wellbeing spaces for 8 x student coliving developments around the UK (2023-2025)

 Black Mountain Partners, UK